Skip to main content

 1) Implement DevSecOps Model

-The DevSecOps model brings along governance and cybersecurity measures such as code review, Identity Access Management, firewalls, configuration and vulnerability management.
-With DevSecOps in place, you have ‘secure DevOps’ that will no more create threats and additional costs and moreover gives you seamless delivery.
+The DevSecOps model includes governance and cybersecurity measures such as code review, Identity Access Management, firewalls, configuration, and vulnerability management.
+With DevSecOps in place, you have ‘secure DevOps’ that will no longer create threats and additional costs and, moreover, give you seamless delivery.

 2) Enforce Policies

 Communication and strict policy enforcement are key to achieving the goal of secure DevOps.
-Bring in transparent cybersecurity policies that are easily understandable and implementable for the teams.
-This helps teams them plan their tasks in line with the set security requirements.
+Implement transparent cybersecurity policies that are easily understandable and implementable for the teams.
+This will help them plan their tasks in line with the set security requirements.

 3) Automate Security

-While you bring in security tools and resources, it’s important to automate them for scaling security features to your DevOps process.
+While you bring in security tools and resources, automating them to scale security features to your DevOps process is important.
 Automation also minimizes the risk of errors caused by repeating instances and the associated downtime issues.

-That will also help you identify potential threats and vulnerable code and any issues within processes or infrastructure.
+That will also help you identify potential threats, vulnerable code, and any issues within processes or infrastructure.
 Automation breaks cultural resistance and facilitates deeper penetration of security practices into the DevOps process chain.

 4) Validate Discovery

-While you identify and map issues, its equally important to continuously validate all the approved tools, devices and accounts spotted under discovery.
-Make sure to bring them under security management built in line with your internal policies.
+While you identify and map issues, it’s equally important to continuously validate all the approved tools, devices, and accounts spotted during discovery.
+Ensure that they are brought under security management built in line with your internal policies.

 5) Vulnerability Assessment and Management

-Make sure to have a strict vulnerability analysis, assessment and management well before the product reaches production phase.
+Ensure a strict vulnerability analysis, assessment, and management before the product reaches production.
 Ensure to have vulnerability scans well in advance and along the development and integration phases.
 Penetration testing and related attack methods can help you in the process.

-As products enter the operating environment, DevOps security runs a set of tests and tools against the production environment and infrastructure to address patching related issues.
+DevOps security runs tests and tools against the production environment and infrastructure to address patching-related issues as products enter the operating environment.

 6) Configuration Management

-Configuration issues is one serious concern that can hit your DevOps workflow.
-Maintain continuous configuration scans across servers and individual builds for all cloud assets and ensure misconfigurations are addressed in line with the industry best practices.
+Configuration issues are one serious concern that can affect your DevOps workflow.
+Maintain continuous configuration scans across servers and individual builds for all cloud assets and ensure misconfigurations are addressed by industry best practices.

 7) Secure Access Management

-Make sure to eliminate all credentials embedded in code, files, service accounts and cloud platforms.
+Eliminate all credentials embedded in code, files, service accounts, and cloud platforms.
 Thus, you are keeping the credentials (not required for a specific process) safe at a centralized location.

 8) Control, Monitor and Audit

-Less the privileged access rights, less will be the possibilities of potential attacks.
-Its recommended to secure the privileged account details, eliminate administrator privileges on the end-user side and have a simple workflow that doesn’t demand privileged access.
+Less privileged access rights, fewer potential attacks.
+It’s recommended to secure privileged account details, eliminate administrator privileges on the end-user side, and have a simple workflow that doesn’t demand privileged access.

-On the other side, keep a continuous monitor on the privileged sessions to make sure they are legitimate and adhere to compliance requirements.
-Even the least privileged model should restrict access to certain development and production systems, while giving internal teams appropriate permissions only to build, deploy, configure and address production issues related to images they created.
+On the other hand, continuously monitor the privileged sessions to ensure they are legitimate and adhere to compliance requirements.
+Even the least privileged model should restrict access to certain development and production systems while giving internal teams appropriate permissions only to build, deploy, configure, and address production issues related to images they created.

-Make use of privileged access management tools and resources for monitoring and auditing of privileged access and credential management.
+Use privileged access management tools and resources to monitor and audit privileged access and credential management.

 9) Secure Networks and Group Assets